 Shuai Wang is a Research Associate working on tropical cyclones and fully-coupled regional climate modeling at Imperial College London since 2017.
 Shuai completed his Ph.D. on the Atmospheric Physics under the supervision of Prof Ralf Toumi in the Department of Physics at Imperial College.
-Shuai was a joint Research Fellow on Environment Management at SOAS University of London (2018-2019) and awarded a Young Scientist Fellowship by the National Natural Science Foundation of China (2017-2019).
+Shuai was a joint Research Fellow on Environment Management at SOAS University of London (2018-2019).

 Bruneau N, Wang S, Toumi R, 2020, Long memory impact of ocean mesoscale temperature anomalies on tropical cyclone size, Geophysical Research Letters, Vol:47, ISSN:0094-8276